inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Testing

 - **Unit Testing**: Implemented unit tests using FastAPI's TestClient to simulate API requests and validate responses.
+I've mocked time to ensure tests correctness.

 ## Code Quality

-- **Linting**: Used linters (e.g., flake8) to identify and fix stylistic issues and potential errors.
+- **Linting**: Used linters (pylint) to identify and fix stylistic issues and potential errors.

 ## Best Practices in Web Application